Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Backpacking Sumatra Tips

-• Read the text carefully when booking your accommodation.
-If you’re an unmarried couple or friends who are male and female, you won’t be permitted to share a room in some hotels and homestays.
+- Read the text carefully when booking your accommodation.
+I travelled with a friend, and because we were male and female, we weren’t permitted to share a room in some hotels in west Sumatra.

-• Bring plenty of mosquito repellent.
+- Bring plenty of mosquito repellent.
 Mosquito repellent suitable for the skin is hard to find in Sumatra, even in supermarkets.
 Mosquitos in Sumatra carry malaria, among other diseases.
-If you do run out, ask for ‘Autan’ mosquito repellant.
+If you do run out, ask for the ‘Autan’ brand mosquito repellant.

-• Take a friend.
-While you can solo travel in Sumatra, it’s harder to meet other travellers because they are less tourists.
-Most of the people travelling Sumatra are couples or existing groups.
+- Take a friend.
+While you can solo travel in Sumatra, it’s harder to meet other travellers because there are fewer tourists.
 In North Sumatra, you’re more likely to meet solo travellers.

 WiFi and Internet in Sumatra